Overview

 Phase 3: Final Solution (Post-Testing)

-Final solution demonstrated using functional code (Figma Make) to show dynamic proportional adjustment
+Final solution demonstrated using functional code (Figma Make) to show dynamic proportional adjustment.

 Solution 3